itk-dev/openid-connect-bundle/README.md

 #### Example authenticator functions

 Here is an example using a `User` with a name and email property.
-First we extract data from the credentials, then check if this user already exists and finally update/create it based on whether it existed or not.
+First we extract data from the claims, then check if this user already exists and finally update/create it based on whether it existed or not.

 ```php
 <?php